 Refunds and Transfers will be granted until May 11, 2018 - after this time no refunds or transfers can be made.

 Is discounted registration available for students, nonprofit or government employees?

 Yes, if you are a student or work for a government/nonprofit entity you may apply to receive a discounted pass to the Vancouver Summit.
-Discounted rate is TBD.
-The application form will be posted in the coming weeks.
+You can apply for discounted registration here.